Whyzanet/WhyzaGC/README.md

 To locate the correct binary for upload, within the Arduino IDE interface select Sketch -> Export Compiled Binary, which will drop the compiled binary in to the same location as the ino sketch file.

-WiFi software updates solve the problem of the USB serial port being inaccessable when the Huzzah is mounted in the MightOhm's original battery location, preventing USB serial port upgrades and monitoring.
+WiFi software updates and HTTP server diagnostics solve the issue of the USB serial port being inaccessible when the Huzzah is mounted in the MightOhm's original battery location, preventing USB serial port upgrades and monitoring.

 You can Enable/Disable Wifi through buttons B&C for portable/low power use.
 Wifi disable will also disable radmon.org updates and will require a reset to renable radmon.org uploads if enabled.
 As such if you toggle wifi off and back on, you will have WiFi connectivity but radmon updates are disabled until next reset.